How to Trade Like a Professional Oil Trader - Crude Oil Trading Tips

 Step #3: Stochastic RSI indicator needs to drop in oversold territory, and the CCI indicator needs to show a reading above the 0 line (preferably above the +100 line)

 Now that we know that a prolonged overbought reading means the smart money buying power, we can assume that once the Oil market reaches oversold reading the smart money will show up again to keep Oil prices up.

-To guard ourselves against the possibility of a false signal we added the CCI indicator to confirm Crude Oil cycle.
+To guard ourselves against the possibility of a false signal, we added the CCI indicator to confirm the Crude Oil cycle.